Bringing Learning To Life – Why Learning Stories

-Like any good book, every learning story has a plot and a hero.
+Like any good book, a learning story has a plot and a hero

 In a learning story, the hero is always the child.
 And instead of an epic battle in an enchanted forest, a learning story takes place in reality.
 It uses pictures and words to tell the tale of a child’s personal growth and development.

-If you use a digital tool like Educa to write learning stories, then there’ll probably be photos or videos too.
+If you use a digital tool like Educa learning story software to write learning stories, then there’ll probably be photos or videos too.

 It all helps bring the learning to life.